Hideaki Anno Shipped Evangelion Unfinished. Then He Rebuilt It. Twice.

 The Backlash

 The fan reaction was immediate and violent.
-Anthropologist Eiji Otsuka published a letter in the Yomiuri Shimbun — one of Japan’s largest newspapers — condemning the finale.
+Anthropologist Eiji Otsuka published a letter in the Yomiuri Shimbun, one of Japan’s largest newspapers, condemning the finale.
 GAINAX’s offices were vandalized.
-Anno received death threats, one of which simply repeated “Anno, I’ll kill you” over and over.
+Liner Note The threats were documented publicly — Anno discussed them in interviews and later incorporated fragments of actual death threat language into The End of Evangelion's film sequences, turning fan hostility into source material.

 Anno stood his ground.